JamieTemple/minidisc/README.md

 * Desktop filters to enhance your working environment
 * A dynamic 'pop-up' toolbar

-# Downloads & user documentation
+# Downloads & User Documentation

-.
+Downloads on the right, docs in the wiki.

 # Contributing